greglabo78/PP5-mildew-detection-in-cherry-leaves/README.md

 The client wants to determine if a given cherry leaf is affected by powdery mildew.

 #### User Story:
-- As a client, I want a machine learning model to predict with at least 86% accuracy whether a cherry leaf is healthy or infected.
+- As a client, I want a machine learning model to predict with at least 97% accuracy whether a cherry leaf is healthy or infected.

 This user story is addressed by the following tasks presented in the Streamlit dashboard and data visualization notebook:
 - Explanation of the rationale behind the deployed ML model.
 - An uploader widget allowing the client to upload cherry leaf images for instant evaluation.
 Key features include:
   - Images must be in .jpeg format.
-  - Multiple images can be uploaded at once, up to 200MB.
+  - Multiple images can be uploaded at once
   - The dashboard displays the uploaded image and the prediction, indicating if the leaf is infected with powdery mildew and the associated probability.

 ### Business Requirement 3: Report